 We have a graduate student lounge located on the third floor of Ball Hall.
 The lounge is a study space, meeting room, and an area where you and fellow graduate students can eat, relax, and visit.
-The lounge has a fridge, coffee pot, and microwave for your use as well as computers.
+The loungehas a fridge, coffee pot, and microwave for your use as well as computers.

 The department's main office is Ball Hall 100.
-Faculty offices are located both in Ball Hall and Patterson Hall.
+Faculty offices are located both in Ball Hall and PattersonHall.
 Information on various faculty offices may be found online at www.memphis.edu/cepr.
 The department's principal staff are located in Ball Hall 100 and include:

-- 1. Jennifer Mueller (irmller2@memphis.edu).
-Jennifer is the department's Business Officer and handles all contracts, budget, and travel for the department. - Melynda Whitwell (mdlong@memphis.edu).
+1. Talisa "Tally" Anderson (tndrsn21@memphis.edu).
+Tally is the department's Business Officer andhandles all contracts, budget, and travel for the department.

+2. Melynda Whitwell (mdlong@memphis.edu).
 Melynda is the department's Academic and Student Affairs Coordinator.
-She will assist you with registration permits, room reservations, and a host of other tasks.
-She is also the department's coordinator for the Interprofessional Community Health Clinic. - 3.
-Susan Mascari (susan.mascari@memphis.edu).
-Susan is the department's receptionist and assists with a host of administrative tasks.
+She will assist you with admissions, registration permits, room reservations, and a host of other tasks.

+3. Susan Mascari (susan.mascari@memphis.edu).
+Susan is the department's Academic Student Services Coordinator.
+She can support you with a host of administrative tasks.